nitraf/jenkins-prometheus-grafana/Readme.md

 "For Login Use: admin:admin"
 ```

-## Add Cool Grafana Dashboard:
+## Grafana Dashboard:
-Login to Grafana, and add Dashboard with ID: 9964
+Dashboards will be automatically provisioned to Grafana:
+- Jenkins: Performance and Health Overview
+- Prometheus 2.0 Stats

 ## If you want to login into Vagrant VM run: